 The department is administered using an "all-hazards" emergency management approach.
 We, as a unit, support and sponsor a wide variety of community education and awareness programs to enhance public understanding of available services and activities relating to emergency planning, preparedness, and prevention.

 Emergency services are provided on a 24-hour basis by a volunteer fire and a combination emergency medical services (EMS) system using career and volunteer emergency medical providers.
-Campbell County is fortunate to be served by a strong volunteer contingent existing of eight volunteer fire departments and four volunteer rescue squads.
+Campbell County is fortunate to be served by a strong volunteer contingent existing of eight volunteer fire departments and three volunteer rescue squads.
 The department also provides the services of a full-time fire marshal's office to manage fire inspections and investigations.

 911 Communications System